SinghArindam/OpenDraw-APT/README.md

 ---

 ## ⚙ Getting Started
-**OpenDraw-Apt** is a static web app — no backend, no build.
+**OpenDraw-APT** is a static web app — no backend, no build.
 You can run it directly.

 ### Option A:
 Double-click `index.html` to open in your browser.